 Emerald Sky cruising the Rhine. * Photo: Emerald Waterways

-Snapshot: Emerald Waterways is the newest river cruise line in Europe having started up in 2014 and now operating a fleet of five identical riverboats with two more due in spring 2017.
+Snapshot: Emerald Waterways is the newest river cruise line in Europe having started up in 2014 and now operating a fleet of seven similar riverboats.
 Known as Evergreen Waterways in Australia, the line is a division of Scenic, a multifaceted travel company.
 The price point is mid-range and the boats’ decor would fall into the modern minimalist style.

 Ships, Years Delivered & Passengers: EMERALD STAR, EMERALD SKY, EMERALD DAWN, EMERALD SUN and EMERALD DESTINY were constructed in between 2014 and 2017 and take 182 passengers.
 In spring 2017, EMERALD LIBERTE, 138 passengers, began sailing in France on the Rhone and Soane and EMERALD RADIANCE, 112 passengers, on the Douro River in Portugal.